Effective Date: September 29,2011

 1.1 The purpose of this policy is to set out a uniform approach for handling complaints about unauthorized representatives (or counsel) who may, for a fee or receiving other consideration, be representing, advising or consulting with a person who is the subject of an Immigration and Refugee Board of Canada (IRB) proceeding.

-1.2 The Immigration and Refugee Protection Regulations ("the Regulations") provide that only an "authorized representative" may, for a fee or receiving other consideration, represent, advise or consult with a person who is the subject of a proceeding before the IRB.
+Immigration and Refugee Protection Regulations ("the Regulations") provide that only an "authorized representative" may, for a fee or receiving other consideration, represent, advise or consult with a person who is the subject of a proceeding before the

-2.1 Authorized representative - Has the same meaning as in the definition in section 2 of the Regulations, namely, a lawyer in good standing with the bar of a province or territory; a notary in good standing with the Chambre des notaires du Québec; or an immigration consultant in good standing with the Immigration Consultants of Canada Regulatory Council (ICCRC).Note 1
+Authorized representative - Has the same meaning as in the definition in section 2 of the Regulations, namely, a lawyer in good standing with the bar of a province or territory; a notary in good standing with the Chambre des notaires du Québec; or an immigration consultant in good standing with the College of Immigration and Citizenship Consultants (CICC).Note 1

 3. Background and Objectives: